Naramsim/PokemonSpritesScraper/Readme.md

 ## Options
 ### -a
-Scrape audio files, those are pokemon cries.
+Scrapes audio files, those are pokemon cries.
 All files are .ogg

 ### -m
-Scrape only main sprites, the one that are in any Pokemon version
+Scrapes only main sprites, the one that are in any Pokemon version

 ### -o
-Scrape other Pokemon image, by some authors like Sugimori or Trozei, footprints and other.
+Scrapes other Pokemon image, by some authors like Sugimori, footprints and other.

+### -g
+Scrapes Pokemon gifs.

 ### -z
-Create a zip from the files downloaded
+Creates a zip from the files downloaded

 ## Example
 ```